 The Channel Islands, otherwise known as the British Crown dependencies of Jersey and Guernsey, are a cluster of islands sitting 14 miles off the coast of France in the English Channel.

 Basically, Jersey and Guernsey are the older, richer, more sophisticated, and cleaner versions of pretty much every other island nation with a financial center.

 Jersey and Guernsey have been a strategically important part of Britain’s offshore banking network for decades, humming along and helping bolster the City of London’s financial offering.

 So, while the Channel Islands aren’t technically a part of the UK or the EU… they are deeply interconnected.

 Plenty of British and European citizens have used the Channel Islands to reduce or eliminate taxes over the years, dating back to when wealthy families hid their riches from disgruntled European warlords.

-But the real catalyst that pushed the Channel Islands into the major leagues was the start of the Eurobond market back in the 1970s.
+But the real catalyst that pushed theis jurisdiction into the major leagues was the start of the Eurobond market back in the 1970s.
 Money rushed in during the 70s, new Channel Island structures were needed, and professionals started piling in to pick up the slack.